-We applaud their efforts, but you don't have to commit to dumpster-diving to live a foragingfriendly lifestyle.
-One of the best ways to incorporate some freeganism the youther distant the rries advantage of the wild fruits in your area.
+We applaud their efforts, but you don't have to commit to dumpster-diving to live a foraging-friendly lifestyle.
+One of the best ways to incorporate some freeganism in the going like to some advantage of the wild fruits in your area.
 Odds are much of it is going to waste anyways.
 Etiam pellentesque aliquet tellus.
 Phasellus pharetra nulla ac diam.
 Phasellus pharetra nulla ac diam.
 Etiam pellentesque aliquet tellus.
 Phasellus pharetra nulla ac diam.
 Etiam pellentesque aliquet tellus.